alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 The sub and client_id claims of a Bearer token shall be equal for the client_credentials grant and shall not be equal for the authorization_code and other grants.

-An NMOS Node may be configured to a) only accept Access Tokens with client_credentials grants,  b) only accept Access Tokens with client_credentials grants, or c) accept both client_credentials  and authorization_code grants.
+An NMOS Node may be configured by an administrator to a) only accept Access Tokens with client_credentials grants,  b) only accept Access Tokens with client_credentials grants, or c) accept both client_credentials  and authorization_code grants.
+By default, both client_credentials and authorization_code grants shall be supported.

 The claims iss, aud, sub, exp, scope, client_id shall be present in the Bearer token.